FINRA Rule 2111: The Suitability Framework

 Exam Tip: Gotchas

-• Recommendation (not just account opening or a routine conversation) triggers Rule 2111.
+• Recommendation (not just account opening or a routine conversation) triggers the suitability rule.

 • Three cumulative obligations: reasonable-basis, customer-specific, quantitative.
 All three apply.